K'gari: Climate

-K'gari has a tropical wet and dry climate (Köppen: Aw); it is generally warm and not subject to extremes in temperature due to the moderating influence of the ocean.
+K'gari has a tropical monsoon climate, bordering on a humid subtropical climate and a tropical savanna climate (Köppen: Am/Aw/Cfa); it is generally warm and not subject to extremes in temperature due to the moderating influence of the ocean.
 Temperatures rarely rise above 33 °C or drop below 7 °C and humidity is consistently high.
 Rainfall is heaviest during the summer and early autumn, and the annual average is 1251 mm.
 Cyclones can be a threat; Cyclone Hamish brushed the island as a category 5 in March 2009, while Cyclone Oswald in January 2013 was significantly weaker at a Category 1.
 Both storms however caused severe beach erosion, particularly on the island's northern tip.
 The average annual temperature of the sea ranges from 22 C between July and September to 27 C between January and March.